 - A single incident

-If dangerous driving causes the death of another, then the offence of causing death by dangerous driving has been committed.
+If the driving causes the death of another, then the offence of causing death by dangerous driving may have been committed.
 The driving does not have to be the only cause of the death, if the driving is at least partially to blame.

 The maximum sentence for this offence was increased in 2003 from 10 to 14 years.
 A driving ban of two years is also mandatory, with a mandatory retake of the driving test to regain the licence.